nass600/portiere/README.md

 ### vhost-create ###

-This command will create and enable a virtual host.
-After the creation the web server is restarted.
+This command will:

+1. Create a virtual host file named `serverName` or `vhost-filename` if set
+2. Create an error log file named `vhost-filename.error.log` and an access log file named `vhost-filename.access.log` in the web server default logs directory
+3. Enable the virtual host
+4. Restart the web server

 ````bash